Newfoundland and Labrador: Geography

 Newfoundland and Labrador is the most easterly province in Canada, situated in the northeastern region of North America.
 The Strait of Belle Isle separates the province into two geographical parts: Labrador, connected to mainland Canada, and Newfoundland, an island in the Atlantic Ocean.
 The province also includes over 7,000 tiny islands.
 The highest point of the province is Mount Caubvick with the highest point on Newfoundland being Cabox.

 Newfoundland has a roughly triangular shape.
 Each side is about 400 km long, and its area is 108860 km2.
 Newfoundland and its neighbouring small islands (excluding French possessions) have an area of 111390 km2.
 Newfoundland extends between latitudes 46°36′N and 51°38′N.

 Labrador is also roughly triangular in shape: the western part of its border with Quebec is the drainage divide of the Labrador Peninsula.
 Lands drained by rivers that flow into the Atlantic Ocean are part of Labrador, and the rest belongs to Quebec.
 Most of Labrador's southern boundary with Quebec follows the 52nd parallel of latitude.
 Labrador's extreme northern tip, at 60°22′N, shares a short border with Nunavut on Killiniq Island.
 Labrador also has a maritime border with Greenland.
 Labrador's land area (including associated small islands) is 294330 km2.
-Together, Newfoundland and Labrador make up 4.06 per cent of Canada's area, with a total area of 405720 km2.
+Together, Newfoundland and Labrador make up 4.06% of Canada's area, with a total area of 405720 km2.